campfire-digital-services/liferay-properties-viewer/README.md

 ![Properties Viewer Portlet](/doc/images/properties-viewer-screenshot.png "Properties Viewer Portlet")

 The view is similar to the "properties" tab under Server Administration, with two main differences:
-* users can search the property key name, to quickly browse to a known property or find available properties without browsing the portal.properties file
+* users can search the properties by key and value, to quickly browse to a known property or find available properties without browsing the portal.properties file
 * users can view the full value of a property.
 If the value is large, the value displayed will still be truncated but a "show" javascript link is available which will display the full value in a resizable AUI textarea.